 Street voices

-"Drip is basically your clothes but like or your appearance but it's just like very stylish you know looking good looking let's say it doesn't have to be expensive but you just look really good and stylish that's basically you having drip.
-An example would be damn did you see his fit today he's got mad drip"
+"Drip is basically your clothes or your appearance, but it's just like very stylish, you know, looking good.
+Let's say it doesn't have to be expensive, but you just look really good and stylish.
+That's basically you having drip.
+An example would be damn, did you see his fit today?
+He's got mad drip."

 What it means